sudgy/nintendo_translations/README.md

 choice but to use the Japanese input the game provides.
 Here is what you have to write down at each point this happens.
-For any answer that has a dakuten (the thing that looks like a quotation mark on a character, e.g. what が has that か doesn't), you need to input the character without the dakuton, and then input the dakuten character.
+For any answer that has a dakuten (the thing that looks like a quotation mark on a character, e.g. what が has that か doesn't), you need to input the character without the dakuten, and then input the dakuten character.
 For example, to input が, you input か and then the dakuten character (which is on the left side of the screen).
 Before cheating and looking on here, you should try to figure out what the answer